 Our purpose with the survey was clear: understand how enterprises manage routine legal contracts to identify gaps, trends, and opportunities in contract workflows.

-Here are ten things to know about contract management in 2022:
+Here are 10 things to know about contract management:

 1. Routine contract work is on the rise.